commercetools/serverless-commercetools-plugin/README.md

 Create a local serverless function or copy the code from the examples folder.
 Add the plugin code to a folder named .serverless_plugins at the root of your serverless project.

 ## License

+Released as-is under the MIT license.
+See LICENSE for details.